 This essentially means that the user gets DEFLECTED to our Knowledge Article.

 Likewise, we can confirm for our other Knowledge Articles too.

 Thus, we have implemented the concept of Case Deflection in our Dynamics CRM Customer Self-Service Portal with our Knowledge Articles.
 This way, the customer can access essential and handy articles that might prove helpful, restricting the customer to create a whole new Case from the portal.

-Note – There is a provision to turn the Case Deflection off in the Portals.
-All one must do is create a site setting in the Dynamics 365 Portals CE Module/UUI App.
-Name this setting HelpDesk/CaseDeflection/Enabled and set its value to false.
+Note: There is a provision to turn the Case Deflection off in the Portals.
+Must create a site setting in the Dynamics 365 Portals CE Module/UUI App.
+Name HelpDesk/CaseDeflection/Enabled setting and set its value to false.

 Contact our Microsoft CRM Development Team for any Query!
 See you in my next blog!